Rates of Convergence to Stationarity for Reflected Brownian Motion: Introduction

 \section{Introduction}

-Multidimensional Reflected Brownian Motion (RBM) was introduced in \cite {HarrisonReiman_1981} and it is one of the most important models in Operations Research because it can be used to approximate (in distribution) the workload content of a very large class of stochastic networks of interest as the traffic utilization of the system approaches 100\% (i.e. in heavy traffic).
-See Chapter 7 of \cite{ChenYao2001} and the references therein.
+Multidimensional Reflected Brownian Motion (RBM) was introduced by Harrison and Reiman in \cite{HarrisonReiman_1981}.
+It is one of the most important models in Operations Research because it can be used to approximate in distribution a very large class of stochastic networks of interest as the traffic utilization of the system approaches 100\% (i.e. in heavy traffic).
+For example, \cite{HarrisonWilliams_1987b} explains in Section 2 that the Harrison-Reiman RBM can be used to approximate the workload of virtually any open network of homogeneous customers under a work-conserving policy under mild weak convergence conditions on the incoming traffic.
+See also Chapter 7 of \cite{ChenYao2001} and the references therein.
 Moreover, it has been shown that the approximation holds also for the underlying steady-state distributions in significant generality (see \cite{BudhirajaLee_2009} and \cite{GamarnikZeevi_2006}).
+The Harrison-Reiman RBM can also be used, in some special cases, to approximate feedforward networks of heterogeneous customers, see the discussion on page 270, before Theorem 3.1 of \cite{Harrison_1992}.

-In this paper, we study the rate of convergence to stationarity of multidimensional RBM.
-We provide the first rate of convergence analysis for RBM as the dimension $d$ grows under natural uniformity conditions.
-In particular, if the underlying routing matrix is uniformly contractive (see Assumption A1), uniform stability of the drift vector holds (see Assumption A2), and the variances of the underlying Brownian Motion (BM) are bounded (see Assumption A3), then we show that the RBM converges exponentially fast to stationarity with a relaxation time of order $O\left( d^{4}(\log \left( d\right) )^{2}\right) $ as $d\rightarrow \infty $.
+In this paper, we study the rate of convergence to stationarity of the multidimensional Harrison-Reiman RBM (or simply RBM throughout the rest of our development).
+We provide the first rate of convergence analysis for RBM as the dimension $d$ grows under certain uniformity conditions.
+In particular, if the underlying routing matrix is uniformly contractive (see Assumption A1), uniform stability of the drift vector holds (see Assumption A2), and the variances of the underlying Brownian Motion (BM) are bounded (see Assumption A3), then we show that the RBM converges exponentially fast to stationarity with a relaxation time of order $O\left( d^{4}(\log\left( d\right) )^{3}\right) $ as $d\rightarrow\infty$.

+Our result is related to the literature on geometric ergodicity of RBMs.
+There are two papers \cite{BudhirajaLee_2007} and \cite{Sarantsev_2017} that are mostly close to our work.
+They established geometric ergodicity results for the same type of RBMs studied in our paper.
+(Actually, their results cover a more general class of stochastic processes than ours.)
+But they didn't provide an explicit expression of convergence rate in terms of the RBM parameters or discuss the dependence of the convergence rate on the number of dimensions.
+In Section 3.2 of \cite{Sarantsev_2017}, an explicit expression of the Lyapunov function is given for RBMs on the positive orthant but with extra restrictions on the reflection matrix of the RBM.